-- (2) Unless otherwise authorised by the buyer, the seller must make such contract with the carrier on behalf of the buyer as may be reasonable having regard to the nature of the goods and the other circumstances of the case.
-If the seller omit so to do, and the goods are lost or damaged in course of transit, the buyer may decline to treat the delivery to the carrier as a delivery to himself, or may hold the seller responsible in damages. - (3) Unless otherwise agreed, where goods are sent by the seller to the buyer by a route involving sea transit, under circumstances in which it is usual to insure, the seller must give such notice to the buyer as may enable him to insure them during their sea transit, and if the seller fails to do so the goods shall be deemed to be at his risk during such sea tránsit. - 34.
-Where the seller of the goods agrees to deliver them Risk where at his own risk at a place other than that where they are delivered when sold, the buyer must, nevertheless, unless otherwise elsewhere than at agreed, take any risk of deterioration in the goods necessarily incident to the course of transit.
+nature of the goods and the other circumstances of the If the seller omit so to do, and the goods are lost or case. damaged in course of transit, the buyer may decline to treat the delivery to the carrier as a delivery to himself, or may hold the seller responsible in damages.

+(3) Unless otherwise agreed, where goods are sent by the seller to the buyer by a route involving sea transit, under circumstances in which it is usual to insure, the seller must give such notice to the buyer as may enable him to insure them during their sea transit, and if the seller fails to do so the goods shall be deemed to be at his risk during such sea transit.

+34. Where the seller of the goods agrees to deliver them Risk where at his own risk at a place other than that where they are goods are delivered when sold, the buyer must, nevertheless, unless otherwise elsewhere agreed, take any risk of deterioration in the goods neces- than at place of sale. sarily incident to the course of transit.
-35. (1) Where goods are delivered to the buyer which he Buyer's right of examining has not previously examined, he is not deemed to have the goods.

-accepted them unless and until he has had a reasonable opportunity of examining them for the purpose of ascertaining whether they are in conformity with the contract.
+35. (1) Where goods are delivered to the buyer which Buyer's right he has not previously examined, he is not deemed to have of examinaccepted them unless and until he has had a reasonable goods. opportunity of examining them for the purpose of ascertaining whether they are in conformity with the contract.